dbojan/csvEdit_Esmeralda/README.md

 ## M3U:
 M3U editing is beta, you might wanna backup your m3u files to another location first.
-Note that m3u list editing does not support more than 1 #extvlcopts in a single channel section.
-Because when converting to columns, two columns cannot have the same name.
-So, for now, you cannot have both user agent, and referrer as #extvlcopts.

 ### Comments in m3u file: